bash-snhu/CS300/README.md

 ## What was the problem you were solving in the projects for this course?

-The problem presented in the projects for this course was the selection of data structures based on the application or problem to be solved.
-We were given a specific scenario with specific data and needs, and we were then tasked to find an appropriate solution to fit that application.
+The problem presented in the projects for this course was the nuanced selection of data structures based on the application or problem to be solved.
+We were given a specific scenario with specific data and needs, and we were then tasked to find an appropriate and efficient solution to fit that application.

 ## How did you approach the problem?
 Consider why data structures are important to understand.